MSU-CSE491/cse_491_fall_2023/blogposts/Kight/blog_post.md

 Now lets go over the syntax of bit packing.
 Things to note:

 - Only integral data types are allowed to be used in bit packing
+  - These are int, long, short, byte, and char
 - Can work either with classes or structs

 ```